stbnrivas/dataModels/specs/Environment/AeroAllergenObserved/doc/spec.md

 ### Representing qualitative levels of aero allergens

-T describe the aero allergens qualitative levels,
-*for each* aero allergens we use an attribute that *MUST* refers exactly to the conventional name of the allergen (usually the latin name of the associated plant) concatenated with the string `_Level`,
+To describe the aero allergens qualitative levels, *for each* aero allergens we use an attribute that *MUST* refers exactly to the conventional name of the allergen (usually the latin name of the associated plant) concatenated with the string `_Level`,